2.c.4) Woman and man intelligence

 An interesting issue will be the stability effect mentioned in the previous point about human intelligence in the lower part of the typical bell curve of Gauss.

-It would not be surprising either that the important decreases in human intelligence due to said accidents would occur more in men than in women.
+It would not be surprising either that the significant decreases in human intelligence due to said accidents would occur more in men than in women.

 Gender differences in human intelligence in the upper threshold

-As in the aforementioned case of the dominoes series.
+As in the case above of the dominoes series.

-In a social way, curiously enough, it seems that this mentioned gratuitous accusation is not rude, although the possible scientific explanation to some specific characteristics of human intelligence, even though it could be real, actually is.
+Socially, it seems that this mentioned gratuitous accusation is not rude, there is a possible scientific explanation of some specific characteristics of human intelligence.

-Even though I consider that the scientific nature of the General Theory of Conditional Evolution of Life, the Global Cognitive Theory and the results of the EDI Study are clear; due to the social sensitivity regarding the matters discussed, it should be desirable to carry out a new EDI Study -2 on the evolution and design of human intelligence with a bigger sample which may confirm the results hereinabove mentioned and obtain a higher sensitivity and significance of the model for this specific aspect of the update of the X chromosome.
+We consider the scientific nature of the Conditional Evolution of Life, the Global Cognitive Theory and the results of the EDI Study are clear.
+Due to the social sensitivity regarding the matters discussed, it should be desirable to carry out more research on the evolution and design of human intelligence, which may confirm the results hereinabove mentioned and obtain a higher sensitivity and significance of the model for this specific aspect of the update of the X chromosome.

-In the page about the Evolution of Intelligence included in the book General Theory of Conditional Evolution of Life, the new Darwinout experiment, which has not been carried out yet, is herein presented to confirm the results of the EDI Study with a very easy methodology.
+In the page about the Evolution of Intelligence included in the book of the Conditional Evolution of Life, we propose the new Darwinout and Menssalina experiments, which have a more straightforward methodology and easy to carry out.